congw729/congw729_log/WatermelonBookfeatbyPumpkinBook/Chapter07.md

 ## 7.3 朴素贝叶斯分类器
 - naive Bayes classifer: attribute conditional independence assumption -> to avoid the problem that it is hard to get class conditional probability from finite training samples ($P(x|c)$ is joint probability for all classes).
 	- Laplacian correction: do smoothing, add 1 , avoid get zero value probability.
--Lazy learning: do probability assumtion only when received the predict request
+- Lazy learning: do probability assumtion only when received the predict request
 ## 7.4 半朴素贝叶斯分类器
 - semi-naive Bayes classifier:
 	- attribute independence assumption hardly holds water in real life